 Project overview

-The Region of Waterloo is planning improvements to Victoria Street between Fischer-Hallman Road and Lawrence Avenue, Kitchener, that include pavement rehabilitation, upgrades to underground infrastructure, safety improvements at intersections, and new transit, cycling and pedestrian facilities.
+The Region of Waterloo is improving Victoria Street between Fischer-Hallman Road and Lawrence Avenue, Kitchener, that include pavement rehabilitation, upgrades to underground infrastructure, safety improvements at intersections, and new transit, cycling and pedestrian facilities.

 Background